Work More Effectively

 Deadlines, dates, roadmaps – meh, we’ll work those out later.
 It was simply an idea, and since we had the development power to create it, we launched right into it without following established patterns for success.
 The financials, marketing plan, and perhaps most importantly the “how we will define success in this new venture” was missing.
 We were so excited about the idea, that our excitement overshadowed the need to take a step back and ask, “Is this the right project to pursue at this time, and if so, how will we plan accordingly to ensure we are successful?”

 Being an Entrepreneur means taking leaps of faith.
 If you spent vast amounts of time planning out everything, weighting all the risks, you may never be where you are now.
 There is a balance that needs to be employed between “leaping between tree limbs and trying to catch yourself while falling”, and analysis paralysis – where you are so consumed with making a mistake that you simply never get started.
 There is a real benefit to getting out there and just doing it.

 That being said, don’t simply operate off of an idea.
 Operate off a plan.
 We have seen that if we simply operate off an idea, we are taking real risks and leaving a bit too much up to chance.
 If we are at least willing to take our idea, write out a basic marketing and business plan; and then sit on it for a short time to ponder and consider whether there are other opportunity costs to weight and consider before moving forward; we make a lot less mistakes.

-Be sure to operate off of a plan before making your next move.
-If you are unwilling to even plan it, write it down, ponder it - it is simply an idea - a dream.
+Work more effectively, operate off of a plan before making your next move.
+If you are unwilling to even plan it, write it down, ponder it – it is simply an idea – a dream.
 Turn your dreams into a reality, make a plan.